supervisely-ecosystem/import-mot-format/README.md

 <img src="https://i.imgur.com/NdgxSJ7.png" width="600px"/>

-Or by path link on your archive in `Files` page.
+Or your dataset in MOT format by path to your archive in `Team Files`.

 <img src="https://i.imgur.com/5VvVkOu.png" width="600px"/>